– Post written by Dr Valeria Lo Iacono

 The human body in this model is central, because all the elements we have mentioned connect to it, in one way or another.
 Moreover, heritage is fluid because it can change through time and space due to individuals’ agency and also due to changes in society to which heritage needs to adapt if it is to survive.

 We argue that the expression living heritage, better reflects this multiple and complex nature of heritage, rather than the label of intangible.
 The definition of given in the paper is that living heritage

 Living cultural heritage is also constituted by socially and culturally inﬂuenced traditions and conventions, as well as by the feelings and emotions of people and the way they relate to this heritage, including taste and perceptions.

 For dance, a visual representation could be the figure below, which shows all the tangible and intangible elements discussed so far, overlapping and interacting within the dynamic sphere of time and space.

-For example, we need to document artefacts and objects; record activities; interview people; engage with the communities that can keep the heritage alive to see how best they can be motivated to continue a tradition; examine the sociocultural and economic background in which heritage develops to see what the limitations and opportunities are for its continuation.
+For example, we need to document artifacts and objects; record activities; interview people; engage with the communities that can keep the heritage alive to see how best they can be motivated to continue a tradition; examine the socio-cultural and economic background in which heritage develops to see what the limitations and opportunities are for its continuation.

 Lo Iacono, Valeria, and David H. K. Brown.
 2016.
 “Beyond Binarism: Exploring a Model of Living Cultural Heritage for Dance.”
 The Journal of the Society for Dance Research 34(1):84-105. doi: 10.3366/drs.2016.0147.

 To see the references cited on this page and the complete version of the article, please click here to download a Pdf, which is the author manuscript version.
-For the official version of the paper, as published on Dance Research, go to http://www.euppublishing.com/doi/abs/10.3366/drs.2016.0147
+For the official version of the paper, as published on Dance Research, go to https://www.euppublishing.com/doi/abs/10.3366/drs.2016.0147